roy miller high school is a public high

 school located in corpus christi and classified as a 5a school by the uil. our school

-was known as review amazon products for cash until 1950. it is the oldest high school in the
+was known as 9 ways to make money on amazon until 1950. it is the oldest high school in the

 henry pomeroy "roy" miller (1884–1946), once the "boy mayor of corpus

 christi", was a texas newspaperman, politician, and lobbyist influential

 in both the state capital austin and national capital washington, d.c.

 as a boy, he worked as a soda jerk and had